stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 but was clearly something more.
 It was partly vegetable, but had three-fourths of the essentials of animal structure.
 That it was marine in origin, its symmetrical contour and certain other attributes clearly indicated; yet one could not be exact as to the limit of its later adaptations.
-The wings, after all, held a persistent suggestion of the a&euml;rial.
-How it could have undergone its tremendously complex evolution on a new-born earth in time to leave prints in Archaean rocks was so far beyond conception as to make Lake whimsically recall the primal myths about Great Old Ones who filtered down from the stars and concocted earth-life as a joke or mistake; and the wild tales of cosmic hill things from Outside told by a folklorist colleague in Miskatonic&rsquo;s English department.
+The wings, after all, held a persistent suggestion of the aërial.
+How it could have undergone its tremendously complex evolution on a new-born earth in time to leave prints in Archaean rocks was so far beyond conception as to make Lake whimsically recall the primal myths about Great Old Ones who filtered down from the stars and concocted earth-life as a joke or mistake; and the wild tales of cosmic hill things from Outside told by a folklorist colleague in Miskatonic's English department.

-  Naturally, he considered the possibility of the pre-Cambrian prints&rsquo;
-having been made by a less evolved ancestor of the present specimens; but quickly rejected this too facile theory upon considering the advanced structural qualities of the older fossils.
+  Naturally, he considered the possibility of the pre-Cambrian prints' having been made by a less evolved ancestor of the present specimens; but quickly rejected this too facile theory upon considering the advanced structural qualities of the older fossils.
 If anything, the later contours shewed decadence rather than higher evolution.
 The size of the pseudo-feet had decreased, and the whole morphology seemed coarsened and simplified.
 Moreover, the nerves and organs just examined held singular suggestions of retrogression from forms still more complex.
 Atrophied and vestigial parts were surprisingly prevalent.
-Altogether, little could be said to have been solved; and Lake fell back on mythology for a provisional name&mdash;jocosely dubbing his finds &ldquo;The Elder Ones&rdquo;.
+Altogether, little could be said to have been solved; and Lake fell back on mythology for a provisional name--jocosely dubbing his finds  "The Elder Ones ".

   At about 2:30 A.M., having decided to postpone further work and get a little rest, he covered the dissected organism with a tarpaulin, emerged from the laboratory tent,